Lynxions/MQTT-check/README.md

 ## Overview

 This project implements a Smart Locker System using the ESP8266 microcontroller.
-The system allows remote control of locker locks through MQTT messages and uses an ultrasonic sensor to detect if the locker is occupied.
+The system allows remote control of locker locks through MQTT (publish and subcribe) messages and uses an ultrasonic sensor to detect if the locker is occupied.
 The main features of this system include:

 - **MQTT Integration**: Remotely control locker locks by subscribing to MQTT topics.
 - **Non-Blocking Execution**: Uses non-blocking techniques to handle multiple tasks efficiently.
-- **Ultrasonic Sensing**: Detects if the locker contains an item and publishes a message if it does.
+- **Ultrasonic Sensing**: Detects if the locker contains an item.
-- **LED Indicators**: Provides visual feedback for connection statuses and actions.

 ## Hardware Requirements

 - ESP8266 microcontroller
-- 4 locker locks (connected to GPIO pins 5, 14, 4, and 12)
+- 4 locker locks
-- HC-SR04 ultrasonic sensor (Trigger pin: GPIO 13, Echo pin: GPIO 15)
+- HC-SR04 ultrasonic sensor
-- LEDs for visual feedback
 - WiFi connection

 ## Software Requirements